linode/developers/hugo/content/databases/postgresql/how-to-install-postgresql-relational-databases-on-centos-7.md

   name: Linode
   email: docs@linode.com
 description: 'The PostgreSQL relational database is a powerful open source database platform.
 Learn how to install it on CentOS 7 in this simple tutorial.'
-keywords: 'postgresql,CentOS 7,open source database,relational database'
+keywords: ["postgresql", "CentOS 7", "open source database", "relational database"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 modified: 2016-12-12
 modified_by: